128technology/docs/docs/ts_session_processing.md

 The units for `queue delay` and `task execution-time` are in microseconds.
 All values are rolling averages, except for `queue total` and `task total` which are counters.

-The values `cpu system-usage`, `cpu usage`, and `cpu user-usage` are based out of 100% and indicate utilization of the service area thread performing session setup.
+The values `cpu system-usage`, `cpu usage`, and `cpu user-usage` are percentages and indicate utilization of the service area thread performing session setup.

 High values for queue depth and queue delay, coupled with high CPU usage values, are indicative of the service area threads not keeping up.

 ### Creating a Dashboard for Active Monitoring
 Creating a `Custom Report` on the Conductor is strongly recommended for each head-end router in an authority.
-Head-ends are central aggregation points for traffic and therefore typically have the highest utilization and blast radius.
+Head-ends are central aggregation points for traffic and typically have the highest utilization and blast radius.

+To create a custom report, use the following procedure:

-On the Conductor GUI, navigate to `CUSTOM REPORTS`, then click on `NEW` in the top-right corner.
-Select `New Empty Report` and give it the name: `Session Processing Utilization - <Router Name>` (where `<Router Name>` is the name of the router on which these reports will be customized).
+1. On the Conductor GUI, navigate to `CUSTOM REPORTS`.
+2. Click on `NEW` in the top-right corner.
+3. Select `New Empty Report`.
+4. Name the report.
+For example: `Session Processing Utilization - <Router Name>` (where `<Router Name>` is the name of the router on which these reports will be customized).

 :::note
 Time series graphs of per-thread utilization are only available on SSR software starting with 6.1.
 :::

-The following graph will show time series thread utilization of session processing threads.
-This graph needs to be customized per router, per node, per process, and each SessionProc thread.
+The graph shows time series thread utilization of session processing threads.
+This graph can be customized per router, per node, per process, and each SessionProc thread.
 When building this graph, make sure to include each of the running `SessionProc` threads.

+**All images should have white backgrounds in docs**

 ![Session Processing Thread Utilization](/img/ts_sp_session_processing_thread_utilization.png) **Metric:** `process/thread/cpu/usage` <br/>
 **Series:** `Router <router-name> Node <node-name> Process Name 'highway' Thread Name 'SessionProc-XX'`